ragnarlevi/ragnarlevi.github.io/content/post/DepGP.md

 Our kernels seem to be working.
 Next, we define a function to estimate the hyperparameters using the marginal log-likelihood.
-First for the marginal case
+For the marginal case:

 ```python